-David writes a regular bi-weekly column for YES!
-Magazine, sharing his personal views on various topics that make the headlines, within the context of the “Living Earth Economy” frame.
-All of these columns are re-posted here, with permission (newest first).
+I’m writing a bi-weekly column for YES!
+Magazine, sharing my views on various topics that make the headlines, within the context of the “Living Earth Economy” frame.
+We repost them here, with permission (newest first).

 We Will Soon Be Using More Than The Earth Can Provide